Reviewing uniQure N.V. (QURE)'s and Aytu BioScience Inc. (NASDAQ:AYTU)'s results | New Business Observer

 |0.00

-Table 1 shows the gross revenue, earnings per share and valuation for uniQure N.V. and Aytu BioScience Inc.
+Table 1 demonstrates uniQure N.V. and Aytu BioScience Inc.’s gross revenue, earnings per share (EPS) and valuation.

 Profitability